zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

   be established.
 This is closely tied to how the _arch_syscall_invoke macros are implemented.
 On system call, the appropriate handler function needs to be looked up in _k_syscall_table.
-Bad system call IDs should jump to the :cpp:enum:`K_SYSCALL_BAD` handler.
+Bad system call IDs should jump to the :c:enum:`K_SYSCALL_BAD` handler.
 Upon completion of the system call, care must be taken not to leak any register state back to user mode.

 API Reference